dobromir-hristov/vuelidate-error-extractor/gitbook/installation.md

 This is the absolute minimum to use the plugin.

 The two main properties you should provide are `template` and `messages`.
  - `template` tells the plugin to use the template you provide.
-We currently give you 2 out of the box.
+We currently give you 2 out of the box, you can use your own.
- - `messages` is the collection of error messages corresponding to each of your validation types.
+ - `messages` is the collection of error messages corresponding to each of your validation names.

-You can create your own templates, see [Custom Template](custom_templates.md)
+To create your own templates, see [Custom Template](custom_templates.md)

 ## Exported objects

-**Vuelidate-error-extractor** exports a few things, but you can import them separately from their files if your bundles include more than you use (dont get tree shaken).
+**Vuelidate-error-extractor** exports a few things, but you can import them separately from their files if your bundles include more than what you use (don't get tree shaken).

- - default - The default export installs the plugin in Vue.
+ - default - The default export, installs the plugin in Vue.
  - templates - The different templates that we provide.
 Currently Foundation 6 and Bootstrap 3.
 E.g. `import {templates} from 'vuelidate-error-extractor'` then use `{template: templates.foundation6}` when initializing the plugin.
  - extractorMixin - The mixin it self.
 Useful when doing your own [Custom Template](custom_templates.md).
  - configs - The configs to use for mapping your validation rules to another system's messages, like Laravel's.
 [Using Validation Keys](./advanced.md#validation-keys)